jinsley8/nft-lootbox/README.md

 # NFT Lootbox

 Mint an NFT lootbox to reveal a random NFT when opened.
+Using the power of [thirdweb](https://thirdweb.com/) to generate NFT bundles and distribute them as lootbox packs.

 ## Next.js + Tailwind CSS Example